CIS5650-Fall-2025/cis5650-fall-2025.github.io/_pages/index.md

 If you think you need to ask permission, you should ask.
 We will most likely approve all reasonable requests.

-## Penn Engineering COVID-19 Impact and Announcements

-Please visit the [COVID-19](https://www.seas.upenn.edu/coronavirus/) for information on Penn Engineering's announcements and information about COVID-19 impact and procedures.

-### COVID Protocols for CIS 5650

-* Classrooms will be operating under normal, pre-COVID capacity during the Fall 2024 term.
-* CIS 5650 will be in person and lecture recordings will be made available within 24 hours after the lecture.
-* We will follow University policy for mask use.
-* If a student (or staff) tests positive at any point during the semester, and there is probable risk of spread, a portion of the students, if not the entire class may be moved online-only temporarily.
-You will be notified through Class Forum.

 ## Acknowledgments

 [Joe Kider](http://www.josephkider.com/), [Gary Katz](http://www.linkedin.com/pub/gary-katz/3/a40/a1b), and [Suresh Venkatasubramanian](http://www.cs.utah.edu/~suresh/web/) taught this course before me.